 A pension scheme may need to sell property for a number of reasons...

 The main reasons why a pension scheme may need to sell a property investment are:

 • advisers and clients consider it an appropriate time to sell as part of the client's investment strategy

-• cash is required in order to pay out retirement or death benefits or to buy an annuity.*
+• cash is required in order to pay out retirement benefits, including purchasing an annuity*, or death benefits.